ruivapps/htmloutputparallel/README.md

 nosetests --with-html-output --html-out-file=sunday.html --html-out-title="Sunday Test"
 ```

-##Todo
-once I figure out how, I will try to put it on pip. so installation would be easier

 ##Bugs
 if you find any, please let me know. create pull request even better